mmbelkiman/tiny_tic_tac_toe_mobile/README.md

 This is not a good project to study if you want to learn more about how to create a game with this technology.

+### About Tic-tac-toe game
+Tic-tac-toe,also known as noughts and crosses or Xs and Os, is a classic two-player game that is easy to learn and can be played anywhere with just a piece of paper and a pen.
+The game's simplicity makes it a popular choice for children and adults alike.

+The goal of Tic-tac-toe is to be the first player to form a line of three of your marks (either "X" or "O") horizontally, vertically, or diagonally on the game board.

 ## Key Points
 ### Minimal Dependencies